Key legislation and terminology

 What is the role of the Public Guardian in relation to decision-making at the end of life?

-The Public Guardian is an independent office created under the Public Guardian Act 2014 (Qld) and has a number of functions relating to substitute decision-making at the end of life.
+The Public Guardian is an independent office created under the Public Guardian Act 2014 (Qld).
+It has a number of functions relating to substitute decision-making at the end of life.
 The Public Guardian can:

 - Be appointed as a guardian or attorney or be the default decision-maker if no one else is available.

-- Intervene and make the decision about end of life treatment if there is disagreement between guardians, attorneys or Statutory Health Attorneys, or if they are acting, or proposing to act, inappropriately.
+- Intervene and make the decision about end of life treatment if there is disagreement between guardians, attorneys or Statutory Health Attorneys, or if they refuse to make a decision or decide contrary to the General principles or Health care principles.

 - Act as mediator to resolve such disputes.